Kirovez/useful_scripts/README.md

 # This is a set of scripts that we use in our [group of plant proteomics](http://plantprot.lab/) for certain routine tasks
 ### PeptideCutterParser.py
 __Description__: This script is useful for overlapping the protease sites cleavage and sites of MS peptide origins.
-	It require Internet connection and that protein ids are recognizable by [PeptideCutter](https://web.expasy.org/peptide_cutter/) which is used to determine the cleavage sites.
+	It require Internet connection and that protein ids are recognizable by [Expasy PeptideCutter](https://web.expasy.org/peptide_cutter/) which is used to determine the cleavage sites.

 __Usage__: python3 PeptideCutterParser.py table

 	table - a tab separated table with first two columns are (!no header!):
-	1. Protein ID (!recognizable by PeptideCutter)
+	1. Protein ID (!recognizable by Expasy PeptideCutter)
 	2. Sites for MS peptide origin (e.g. 23-35).
 __Example__: